California to mail every voter a ballot in future elections

 “As states across our country continue to enact undemocratic voter suppression laws, California is increasing voter access, expanding voting options and bolstering elections integrity and transparency,” Newsom, a Democrat, said in a statement.

-Republicans who hold a minority in the state Legislature rejected the effort to expand mail balloting.
+California Republican Party Chairwoman Jessica Millan Patterson didn’t state a clear position on the bill.

+“The California Republican Party is committed to ensuring elections are safe, fair and secure, giving voters the confidence they need to cast a ballot,” she said in a statement.

 Another proposal Newsom signed relaxes the rules around ballot signatures, giving officials more leeway to accept ballots if the signature doesn’t exactly match what’s on file.
 The legislation by Democratic Sen. Josh Becker bars election officials from taking a voter’s party preference into account when evaluating their signature.
-Republicans in the state Legislature also opposed the bill.
+Republicans in the state Legislature opposed that bill, as well.

-In order to reject a signature, two other election officials must also determine if the signature differs in obvious ways from the signature in the person’s registration record.
+In order to reject a signature, two other election officials must also determine that the signature differs in obvious ways from the signature in the person’s registration record.